jacob1264/a1111-syles-gui/README.md

 ## Future

 * This would be better as an A1111 extension
-* I am not planning on updating this
+* I am not planning on updating this unless I personally want more features